luke000h/luke000h.github.io/Content/Roles/2-distp.md

 Member of a team providing specialist technical bomb disposal response.

 - Collaborated with the Home Office, Atomic Weapons Establishment and international counterparts in the delivery and execution of training exercises.

-- Responsible for the design and production of bomb disposal training devices used to validate advanced bomb disposal operators.
+- Responsible for the design and production of bomb disposal training devices used to validate UK advanced bomb disposal operators, FBI and other overseas counterparts.
+This involved understanding the threat picture and conceptualising devices that would test operators at the right level.
+The devices ranged from fully mechanical, to a combination of discreet electronics and software based components.

-- Designed and produced a generic monitoring system for training devices.
+- Designed and produced a monitoring system for training devices.
 Display GUI and logic written in C. It replaced previous systems as the GUI and user defined input allowed for increased flexibility, usability and troubleshooting.